 - Powders are preferable to tablets so they can coat the food better.

-- If feeding powder, it must be “incubated.”
+- Many experts recommend “incubating” the powder.
 This means you add it to your dog’s food, moisten the powder, and let it sit at room temperature for 20 to 60 minutes before feeding.
 Otherwise the enzymes can cause mouth bleeding or sores.
 If that happens, reducing the dose usually resolves the problem.